telerik/maui-docs/controls/listpicker/commands.md

 ## PopupSelector Commands

-Through the popup users can pick an item.
+Through the popup, users can pick an item.
 The date value can be confirmed or rejected through the **OK** and **Cancel** buttons placed on the popup.

 The ListPicker allows you to add a custom logic for the `Accept` and `Cancel` commands which are executed when the **OK** and **Cancel** buttons, respectively, are pressed.